 11am Morning Tea

-11.15am Focus Groups choose from/move between memoir and fiction sessions with Kim and Mary
+11.15am Focus Groups choose from/move between memoir and fiction sessions with Mary and Michael

 12.30pm Lunch & Book Signing